Steiner-254/aws-reStart/Week 1/Day3.md

 2. Which team member `secures the data in the database`?
 - The database administrator ensures the security of the data in the database.

+## What is Cloud Computing?
+- Cloud computing is the on-demanddelivery of compute power, database, storage, applications, and other IT resources.
+- These resources are delivered through a cloud services platform through the internet with pay-as-you-gopricing.Cloud computing is the on-demand delivery of compute power, database, storage, applications, and other IT resources.
+These resources are delivered through a cloud services platform through the internet with pay-as-you-go pricing.In its most basic definition, the cloud is a computer that is located somewhere else, accessed through the internet, and used in some way.
+Web services is another name for what people call the cloud.The cloud comprises server computers in large data centers in different locations around the world.
+When you use a cloud service like Amazon Web Services (AWS), you use the computers that AWS owns.
+The computers contain various technology features and services, which are like building blocks that you can use to assemble solutions.
+These solutions help users meet their business goals and technology requirements.
+With cloud computing, organizations can consume on-demand computing and storage resources instead of building, operating, and improving infrastructure on their own.For more information, see What is cloud computing? at https://aws.amazon.com/what-is-cloud-computing/.